TiagoAmaralFerreira/go-expert-leilao/README.md

 3. Implemente as mudanças
 4. Adicione testes
 5. Faça commit das mudanças
 6. Abra um Pull Request

-## Licença

-Este projeto está sob a licença MIT.